Our Programs at a Glance

 You'll complete a 9-credit Common Core, plus credits in your area of specialization and electives.
 Students can take electives in various areas in communication or take courses from other graduate programs at Marquette.
 Thesis track students complete 30 hours total; professional track students complete 36 hours total.

-In conjunction with the Graduate School of Management, we offer an interdisciplinary MA in Corporate Communication that combines public relations fundamentals, communication theory and advanced business education.
+The Graduate School of Management, offers an interdisciplinary MA in Corporate Communication that combines public relations fundamentals, communication theory and advanced business education.
 Our multi-discipline curriculum prepares you for executive-level functions and the training to handle complex communication issues.
 You can get all the details of our unique program on the Graduate School of Management's website.

 Study politics and communication.
 Earn two degrees.